wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-use-mapreduce-ssh.md

 <properties
-   pageTitle="MapReduce and SSH connection with Hadoop in HDInsight | Windows Azure" description="Learn how to use SSH to run MapReduce jobs using Hadoop on HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="MapReduce and SSH connection with Hadoop in HDInsight | Azure" description="Learn how to use SSH to run MapReduce jobs using Hadoop on HDInsight." services="hdinsight" documentationCenter=""